 As soon as you open it you see the Contech Scarecrow is everything the PestBye jet sprayer is not.
 It is extremely well made and feels like it will give you many years of service instead of feeling like it will barely see the year out (which my PestBye sprayer didn’t).

-As I had already purchased and used The PestBye I knew how to get the Contech Scarecrow set up in just a few minutes as it is more or less the same – just better made.
+As I had already purchased and used The PestBye I knew how to get the Contech Scarecrow set up in just a few minutes as it is more or less the same – It is just much better made.

 Once you have put it together and set it up where you want it you will need to set up the distance you want the movement sensor to operate at.